EBARA Corporate Governance Basic Policy

 The Company has entered into an audit agreement with Ernst & Young ShinNihon LLC, which conducts the Company’s accounting audits with respect to audits required by the Companies Act and the Financial Instruments and Exchange Act.

 Executive Officers are elected by a resolution of the Board of Directors.
 Executive Officers determine the execution of duties as delegated by the Board of Directors and perform such duties in compliance with the overall direction of management (Basic Policy) as determined by the Board of Directors.
-Although all thirteen (13) of the Executive Officers are currently Japanese males, the Company is considering the appointment of female Executive Officers and Executive Officers of foreign nationality in the future from the standpoint of diversity.
+Although all fourteen (14) of the Executive Officers are currently males including one Executive Officer of foreign nationality, the Company is considering the appointment of female Executive Officers in the future from the standpoint of diversity.

 |2.||Internal Audit System